SC lawmaker makes history as 1st Black woman to run for gov

 BENNETTSVILLE, S.C.
-(WIS) - South Carolina state Sen. Mia McLeod says she is the person who can become the United States’ first Black female governor.
+(AP) — South Carolina state Sen. Mia McLeod says she is the person who can become the United States’ first Black female governor.

 The Columbia Democrat is officially launching her campaign on Thursday.